mgoltzsche/k8storagex/README.md

 Since job cache storage is a general problem that applies to most build pipelines in general it should be solved as an infrastructure problem rather than that of a particular application or pipeline.
-Doing so also allows to prevent cache synchronizations from blocking builds.
+Doing so also allows to reduce the time cache synchronizations are blocking builds.

 ## Idea